Stuycs-K/final-project-8-chenq-donga/README.md

  - If you forget these instructions, there is also an instruction list on the side of the game when you load it up.

 ## DEV LOGS

+### Development related
+- adding range highlighting was easier than expected
+- adding a cap to how many enemies can be attacked from a tower wasn't that hard
+- the amount of functions that had to be made to get stuff from a class was a lot

+### Game Related
 WORKING FEATURES:
 - Tower placing snaps to a singular grid.
 - Towers can be upgraded.